ahoereth/featured-video-plus/readme.txt

 == Changelog ==

+= 1.7.1: 2013-04-30 =
+* Fixed manual usage option ([*](http://wordpress.org/support/topic/lightbox-video-on-featured-image-click))
+* Added featured image mouse over effect for featured video AJAX usage

 = 1.7: 2013-04-30 =
-* Added functionality to display featured video in an lightbox using AJAX on featured image click ([*](http://wordpress.org/support/topic/lightbox-video-on-featured-image-click), [*](http://www.web2feel.com/garvan/))
+* Added functionality to display featured video in an lightbox using AJAX on featured image click ([*](http://www.web2feel.com/garvan/))
-* Added functionality to replace featured image with featured video on demand when image is clicked using AJAX
+* Added functionality to replace featured image with featured video on demand when image is clicked using AJAX ([*](http://wordpress.org/support/topic/lightbox-video-on-featured-image-click))
 * `get_the_post_video_url` has a new second parameter (boolean) to get the fallback video's URL ([*](http://wordpress.org/support/topic/fallback-video-url))
 * Tested with WordPress 3.6